 Examples of Statements: “In The Prelude, Wordsworth uses natural imagery to reflect his increasing awareness of divinity, while in “This Limetree Bower My Prison,” Coleridge’s treatment of nature serves to establish his relationship with fellow human beings”; “In The Republic, Plato’s arguments for gender equality are characterized by sameness of role, yet still subject to a male-dominated hierarchy.”

 Using your sources to find your argument – Rather than making an opinion statement (one thing is “better” than another, etc.) your argument must be pulled from textual evidence.
 Conversely, however, it cannot be a restatement of what your source tells you, but must be an original thought arising from some point of interest, contradiction, or vagary within the text.

-Specificity – In writing your statement, be sure to say exactly what you’re arguing- do not make a broad generalization.
+Specificity – In writing your statement and academic editing, be sure to say exactly what you’re arguing- do not make a broad generalization.
 Your reader should know from your thesis what your specific arguments are, not just roughly what they prove.
 Also, take into account the length you intend your paper to be.
 In the space of six pages, for example, you can’t thoroughly discuss the effects of, say.
 World War II on America, but you might be able to analyze one aspect of its impact on a specific industry or social group.